 The children are outside all year round, so do make sure they have warm coats and wellies to keep them safe and comfortable while learning outside.

-In Reception, we ask our children to complete half termly ‘home learning grids’ for their homework.
+In Reception, we ask our children to complete homework based on their 'Learning Means the World' curriculum.
 This enables children to practice a wide range of skills at home and to share their learning across the curriculum.
 This homework is sent home from the second Autumn half term.

 We also fully understand the impact of regular reading on a child’s development.
 Therefore we ask for every child to read a minimum of five times per week.